kinskiwu/blink-r-api/README.md

 ### Maintainability

 - **Automated Testing:** Implement comprehensive unit and integration tests to ensure code changes do not break existing functionality.
+- **Error Response Standardization:** Establish a standard error response format across the api including a consistent structure for sending error codes, messages, and field-specific validation errors.

 ### Performance